Liquid-Prep/Liquid-Prep/README.md

 The webservice to GET mock water advice is deployed on a tomcat server running on a IBM Fyre VM.
 The link to GET mock water advice is http://9.21.108.205:8080/liquidPrep/api/waterAdvice.

 #### NOTE: To access the link to GET mock water advice, you need to be connected on an IBM network.

+### License

+This project is licensed under the Apache 2 License - see the LICENSE.md file for details